York to host its annual Model UN Conference

 THE UNITED NATIONS Association is hosting a Model United Nations (MUN) Conference this term, called York MUN 2018.
-Taking place from 2-4 February, the conference will be hosting over 100 attendees from universities or colleges across three different continents, with more delegates still expecting to confirm.
+Taking place form 2- 4 February, the conference will be hosting over 100 attendees from universities or colleges across three different continents, with more delegates still expecting to confirm.

 This conference will allow students from all over the world to engage with each other over relevant and current issues and share varying perspectives and potential solutions.
 York MUN will also be hosting a crisis scenario which will involve three smaller cabinets as well as the five General Assemblies.
 One of the topics they are looking to debate is the ‘Creation of a Kurdish State’ in the Security Council as well as new Brexit negotiations.